Wjmoore32001/EzyReadComics/README.md

 - Run, volume, and issue sections can load more rows or hide rows without a full page reload.
 - Logged-in users can follow, update, or unfollow runs, volumes, and issues from Browse without reloading the whole page.
 - Follow actions ask which status to save instead of silently defaulting to Planned.
+- Run follow uses a modal flow instead of browser OK/Cancel popups.
+- When following a run, users can optionally follow all issues in that run too.
+- Run follow can apply one issue status to all issues or set individual issue statuses per issue.
+- Canceling the run follow modal does not save the run or issue statuses.
 - Run status changes can optionally apply the selected status to the run's issues.
 - When all issues in a followed run are marked Read, the app can prompt the user to mark the run Read too.
 - Runs, volumes, and issues are ordered newest-first by run start year where applicable.
 - Rows are clickable and open the matching detail page.
 - Filters can be cleared individually or all at once.
-- Issue tables show issue number, published date, and Writer when available.
+- Issue tables show issue number and published date.
 - Issue titles are not shown in browse.
 - Cover dates are not shown in browse.
 - Penciller is collected as a credit when available, but it is not shown as a dedicated browse column.